 The first thing to do was improve the soil.
 A sharp shovel and a

 heavy foot wasn’t enough to get below the level of the green stuff on

-top and a rotary hoe would fit down the tiny path beside our home.
+top and a rotary hoe wouldn't fit down the tiny path beside our home.
 So

 the sugar cane bales came in.
 Two at first just rolled out thickly on

 top of the grass and let to sit until the waiting got too much for us.

 The sugar cane was opened up a bit and some potting mix put in the hole

 and a seedling.
 It didn’t matter what sort of seedling we put

 everything in to see what would grow and what was good for us.
 We found